- NURS FPX 6218 Assessment 1 Proposing Evidence-Based Change.

 Desirable Outcomes

-The introduction of UHC in Texas is expected to have some impact, considering its goals that seek to meet the existing problems in the state healthcare system.
+The introduction of UHC in Texas is expected to have some impact, considering its goals of meeting the existing problems in the state healthcare system.
 Such a laudable aim encompasses more people to be attended to, fewer uninsured individuals, equity in the distribution of health facilities, and tamed healthcare expenditures.
 Each of these outcomes is very important in improving the overall efficiency and effectiveness of the health care system in Texas.

-UHC has its main objective focused on providing appropriate and adequate health care to all the residents in Texas.
-Thus, there would be no more barriers to care because everybody gets a insurance coverage when everyone is taken under UHC.
-This would include increasing the usage of preventive care, first-line, and tertiary care facilities, and medical therapies (Wagstaff et al., 2021).
+UHC’s primary objective is to provide appropriate and adequate health care to all the residents in Texas.
+Thus, there would be no more barriers to care because everybody gets insurance coverage when everyone is taken under UHC.
+This would include increasing the usage of preventive care, first-line and tertiary care facilities, and medical therapies (Wagstaff et al., 2021).

-Higher levels of utilization would mean increased correct diagnosis and treatment of diseases, hence embracing place of care leading to reduced disease prevalence and improved population health status.
-Provisioning of necessary medical services by the apartment for renters would also reduce cases of those residents frequenting emergency centers for basic services, which are usually lengthy and costly.
+Higher levels of utilization mean increased correct diagnosis and treatment of diseases, hence embracing a place of care that would lead to reduced disease prevalence and improved population health status.
+Provisioning necessary medical services by the apartment for renters would also reduce cases of those residents frequenting emergency centers for essential services, which are usually lengthy and costly.

-It should be noted that presently Texas ranks first regarding the share of residents without insurance, meaning that the issue hinders adequate healthcare access.
+It should be noted that Texas ranks first in terms of the share of residents without insurance, meaning that the issue hinders adequate healthcare access.
 Full implementation of UHC would also drastically cut the number of uninsured citizens because people will be covered by the health plan regardless of their employer or employment status, income, or health status, meaning preexisting conditions (Kaiser Family Foundation, 2021).

 These changes in uninsured rates meant that more individuals would be able to access timely and adequate health care, there would be a decrease in rates of unaddressed health issues, and therefore, better health.
-Overall, healthcare costs would be less stressed with the number of uninsured people decreasing.
+Overall, healthcare costs would be less stressed with fewer uninsured people.
 Thus, the necessary resources would be provided more effectively.

 The Rationale for the Proposed Change